Board Of Directors

-John Woods, Corresponding Secretary
+John Woods, Member-at-large

 John Woods has been a member of Aurora Players since the summer of 2006, when he volunteered during the production of Sylvia.
 He has worked multiple backstage jobs including stage manager and crew for many productions since his arrival.
 John also served on the Publicity Committee as its Chair for several years and, in between all that, found time to be on stage in several productions.
 He enjoys gardening, car collecting and composing showtunes.

 Originally from Syracuse, NY, Catherine Burkhart holds a BFA in Theater from SUNY Fredonia and has been active in Western NY theater for over 25 years.
 Her first role with Aurora Players was in 2003’s “See How They Run”.
 She has been an active member for 19 years and previously volunteered as a Board member.
 Although her first love is acting, and she feels lucky to have graced the AP stage many times, she has also directed four shows for the organization and produced five.
 She is a proud recipient of AP’s John C. Briggs Service Award.
 Catherine has worked for M&T Bank for 13 years.
 She practices yoga and enjoys hiking, reading and cooking.
 She is also a volunteer at Beaver Meadow/Buffalo Audubon Society.